Macadamia

 The moment the young tree takes root in the volcanic soil.

 After two years in the nursery, the macadamia tree is ready for its permanent home.
 Planting is a decisive moment: the way the ground is prepared determines whether the tree will grow strong and produce for decades.
+At Culpan we plan this stage well in advance, choosing the terrain, marking a wide planting layout that respects the space the adult canopy will need and lets light and air through, and taking advantage of the start of the rainy season so the plant can root in naturally humid soil, without water stress during its first weeks.

 Crop in full white bloom at the Culpan farm